kunqian1127/kunqian1127/README.md

 - 👋 Hi, I’m Kun Qian at CBS Accounting.
 - 👀 I’m interested in Accounting and Finance.
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me kqian@ualberta.ca
+- 📫 How to reach me kq2169@gsb.columbia.edu

 <!---
 kunqian1127/kunqian1127 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.